 It’s important that the butter is very cold so it doesn’t melt into the flour and so it cuts into the flour properly in order to get a nice, flaky crust.

-Next, using a pastry blender or two forks, cut the butter into the dry mix until all that’s left of the butter cubes is pea sized pieces and smaller pieces (see the bottom right image below).
+Next, using a pastry blender or two forks, cut the butter into the dry mix until all that’s left of the butter cubes is pea sized pieces and smaller pieces (see the bottom left image below).